Use of color in the Music Animation Machine

 For me, the arguments for coloring by pitch height are not persuasive.
 The correspondence to light frequencies seems irrelevant to me, because our perception of color is not linear (like a rainbow/spectrum), but circular.
 And, if anything, the colors seem to go in the wrong direction: blue is a higher frequency of light than red, but red is psychologically "higher" than blue.

-Mapping color to pitch based on pitch height makes a little more sense to me, but even then, it seems flawed, because it ignores the aspect of pitch height that makes notes an octave apart different from each other.
+Mapping color to pitch based on octave-invariant pitch class makes a little more sense to me, but even then, it seems flawed, because it ignores the aspect of pitch height that makes notes an octave apart different from each other.

 But my reasons for preferring coloring by circle-of-fifth position are based less on theoretical, mathematical, rational reasons, and more on pragmatic, practical ones.
 Pitch height is directly visible in my graphical scores (indicated by vertical position), so coloring by pitch height is somewhat redundant.
 But more important: harmony and tonality are not based on pitch height, but on circle-of-fifth position.
 Therefore, coloring by circle-of-fifth position shows changes in harmony and tonality much more clearly that coloring by pitch height.

 Let me give you a demonstration of what I mean by that.

 Here's Part 1 of Stravinsky's The Rite of Spring, colored according to pitch height: